MicrosoftDocs/Virtualization-Documentation/tlfs.md

 Future versions of the hypervisor may support more than 64 virtual processors per partition.
-In that case, a new field will be added to the flags value that allows the caller to define the “processor bank” to which the processor mask applies.
+In that case, a new field will be added to the flags value that allows the caller to define the “processor bank" to which the processor mask applies.

 The following flags can be used to modify the behavior of the flush: